 Fast emerging as a leading tourist hub in India

-Madhya Pradesh has been blessed with beautiful natural landscapes and is ingrained with rich and diverse cultural history.
+Madhya Pradesh has been blessed with beautiful natural landscapes and is ingrained with a rich and diverse cultural history.
 Shivraj Singh Chouhan has emphasised on the immense possibilities in the tourism sector in the state and has worked towards developing the industry, that in turn has created employment, strengthened state’s economy and increased the influx of tourists.
-In 2017, Madhya Pradesh Tourism was established to promote state’s tourism with the help of sustainable private partnership, public investment, facilitation of investors, skill-development, publicity and marketing of tourist destination within India and around the world.
-The state is reviewing the possibilities of giving access to tourists to enter buffer zones in the state’s national parks and wildlife sanctuaries.
+In 2017, Madhya Pradesh Tourism was established to promote the state’s tourism with the help of sustainable private partnership, public investment, facilitation of investors, skill-development, publicity and marketing of tourist destination within India and around the world.

 Madhya Pradesh Public Services Delivery Guarantee Act

-This historic act was passed in 2010 and was first-of-its-kind public service act in the country.
-Madhya Pradesh Public Services Delivery Guarantee Act, 2010, aimed at delivering public services like issuing caste, birth, marriage and domicile certificates, drinking water connections, ration cards, copies of land records to the citizens of Madhya Pradesh within a stipulated time period.
-The Act has served as a reflection of Chief Minister’s commitment to achieving good governance.
-The Act has accountability mechanisms, wherein if the official fails to adhere to his duty and is unable to provide the services within the stipulated time frame, officials have to pay a hefty fine ranging from Rs.250 per day to a maximum fine of Rs.5000.
-On the other hand, the Appellate Officer may have to pay a fine of Rs.500 per day to a maximum of Rs.5000, while compensation is provided to the grieved citizen.
+The Act has served as a reflection of the Chief Minister’s commitment to achieving good governance.
+The Act has accountability mechanisms, wherein if the official fails to adhere to his duty and is unable to provide the services within the stipulated time frame, officials have to pay a hefty fine ranging from Rs.250 per day to a maximum penalty of Rs.5,000.
+On the other hand, the Appellate Officer may have to pay a fine of Rs.500 per day to a maximum of Rs.5,000, while compensation is provided to the affected citizen.

 Ladli Laxmi Yojana